bradley2W1DL/learn_command_line_exercises/chapter_16/Readme.md

 >How big are is foo.txt?

-you could see by typing: `ls -l foo.txt` the size of the file will be listed in bytes just before the date.
+Not exactly sure what is meant here but, `ls -l foo.txt` will show the size of the file.  <br/>
+It will be listed in bytes just before the date that the file was last modified.

 >Can you output all the txt files in this directory?